 In some cases only the wife’s first name is known, sometimes her full maiden name.
 In general, you will do best to search for the master first, at least by last name, then browse through the results to find any entries for the woman you are seeking.

 If your subject may have been an agent, search in the Voyages database.
-Agent’s names show great variety, so you will need to be persistent and creative in searching.
+Agent’s names show great variation, so you will need to be persistent and creative in searching.
 Sometimes the entries are the names of individuals, with last and first names.
 Sometimes they have last names and initials.
 Sometimes the agent was a partnership and appears as one or more last names.
 And sometimes the agent was a company.

 Vessels named after people